I was asked a question the other day that really got me thinking. A client asked me,

 “Jeff, what is the best financial advice that you have ever received in your lifetime?”

-I really had to take a moment and really think about, of all the information I have got, of all the tips, of all the advice I have gotten over the years, what is the absolute best advice?
+I really had to take a moment and really think about all the information I have got, all the tips, and all the advice I have gotten over the years; what is the absolute best advice?
 I honestly couldn’t answer that question immediately.
-I thought I had a few ideas, but I really wanted to take a breath and just really see what is some of the best advice I ever got.
+I thought I had a few ideas, but I really wanted to take a breath and just really see what some of the best advice I ever got.

 Do You Really Need to Buy <Fill in The Blank>

-To go along with that as far as starting earlier, the other thing that they taught me or some of the other advice that I got was you need to save more.
+To go along with that, as far as starting earlier, the other thing that they taught me or some of the other advice that I got was you need to save more.
 Once again, this isn’t some epiphany like, “Oh wow!
 Thanks Jeff.
 That really helped out a lot.”
-It helped a lot hearing it coming out of their mouth saying, “Jeff, trust me.
-Here we are.
-You see our situation.
-You see where we are at.
-You see where we are lacking and the money that we wish would have.
-The reason that we are lacking is because we didn’t start early, and we didn’t save enough.”
+It helped a lot hearing it coming out of their mouth, saying, “Jeff, trust me.

 Earn Baby Earn